Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 ![circuit sign](./fig/2ocwCircuit.png)

-### 1.3 Copy the ipfs hash/cid of the generated skcd file
+### 1.3 The ipfs hash/cid of the generated skcd file on event

 > the cid appears in Events (blue dot on this screenshot example)